simonowen/dirtfix/ReadMe.md

 ### v1.1
 - added support for DiRT Rally 2.0 and DiRT 4.
-- complete rewritten to avoid using thread injection.
+- completely rewritten to avoid using thread injection.

 ### v1.0
 - first public test release.